-Head-on collisions can be particularly traumatizing and very destructive experiences.
+Head-on collisions can be particularly traumatizing and destructive.
 A head-on collision occurs when two vehicles, which are travelling in opposite directions, directly crash into one other.
-Head-on collisions tend to be relatively uncommon, but when they do occur, the resulting injuries and loss of property can be catastrophic.
+Head-on collisions tend to be uncommon, but when they occur, the resulting injuries and loss of property can be catastrophic.

 Head-on collisions produce some of the most horrific injuries, and if they occur at excessive speeds, permanent or fatal injuries are almost inevitable.
 Anytime a vehicle strikes another head-on, the energy released in the impact is multiplied.
 Combine this with the sudden loss of speed at the moment of impact and a person can easily be thrown through a windshield, which is more trauma than the average human body can handle.